ED summons ex-minister Anil Deshmukh for questioning after arresting his 2 aides | Law-Order

 - India

-The 71-year-old Nationalist Congress Party (NCP) leader has been asked to depose before the investigating officer of the case at the agency office in the Ballard Estate area here by 11 am, they said.
+The 71-year-old Nationalist Congress Party (NCP) leader was asked to depose before the investigating officer at the agency office in Ballard Estate here by 11 am, they said.

 The aides were brought to the ED office for questioning following the searches and arrested subsequently.